Implementation of Trained Factorization Machine Recommendation System on Quantum Annealer: Experimental Results and discussion

 \subsection{Effects of Annealing Parameters}

-Since QA involves several factors that could affect our experiment, to understand our algorithm's properties better, we investigate different tunable parameters of the QA process to see the behavior of the results.
+Since QA involves several factors that could affect our experiment, to understand our algorithm's properties better, we investigate different tunable parameters of the QA process to see the behavior of the results, where the energy scale of the quantum annealing process is in the order of $10^{-24}$ joule according to D-Wave ~\cite{dwave_energy_scale}.
 We select four tunable parameters to investigate: ``Annealing time'', ``Programming thermalization'', ``Readout thermalization'' and ``Shots''.
 According to the solver parameters document from D-Wave ~\cite{dwave_solver_para}: ``Annealing time'' is the time duration of the quantum annealing; ``Programming thermalization'' is the time to wait after programming the quantum annealer for it to cool back to a base temperature; ``Readout thermalization'' is the time to wait after each state is read from the quantum annealer for it to cool back to the base temperature; ``Shots'' is the number of states to read from the solver.
 We use the number of overlapping movies between top-100 suggestions from the direct method and QA to analyze the performance.

 Fig.~\ref{fig:annealing_para}(a) investigates different parameters of programming thermalization and annealing time, where the number of overlapping movies shows no significant difference among these variations of parameters.
 One can also observe similar behavior in Fig.~\ref{fig:annealing_para}(b): the readout thermalization and annealing time could result in the thermal noise in the system, which is in the same order of magnitude as the thermal variation before and after the waiting time.
 For annealing time, these results show that the default value 20 $\mu \text{s}$ is already sufficient for our QA process.
 Thus no improvement would be found with larger values.
 In Fig.~\ref{fig:annealing_para}(c), it is no surprise that results with more shots perform better since we have more chances to hit the high score candidates in these cases.